Angus McMillan: Subsequent expeditions

 McMillan completed several more expeditions over the following two years.
 While he was not necessarily the first to visit many locations, his explorations were the most important in terms of European settlement of Gippsland proper.
 In 1841, on the final of his early expeditions, he located a suitable port for the region, at present day Port Albert.

 The route established then by McMillan varies substantially from the current major north–south route through Gippsland today.
 McMillan travelled further west along the ranges than the current Great Alpine Road.
 This route follows the Great Alpine Road south through the Tambo Valley to Bruthen, then West to Bairnsdale and Sale along the Princes Highway, then south from Sale to Port Albert.
 For several decades, Gippsland operated essentially on this north–south axis, following this route from Benambra and Omeo to Port Albert, but, in the 1860s, a road was opened from Melbourne to the east, and this was followed a couple of decades later by a rail line.
 These developments, along with development of significant east–west shipping on the Gippsland Lakes at the time, reoriented travel and transport to the simpler east–west axis, and demoted the Benambra and Omeo regions to a side branch of this main route.

 Gippsland massacres

 Increasing European settlement in Gippsland dispossessed the indigenous Gunai people, who were progressively forced off their land to make way for pastoral activities.
 Clashes had occurred for some decades prior to McMillan's explorations but relations between Europeans and the Gunai reached their nadir in 1843 when McMillan's colleague Macalister was killed by an Aboriginal man.
 In retaliation McMillan organised an armed assault on the Gunai, leading to the massacre of between 60 and 150 Aboriginal people at Warrigal Creek.
 Violence between the Indigenous population and European settlers continued until the 1860s.

-McMillan was the leader of the "Highland Brigade", a group of Gaelic-speaking men who undertook reprisal raids on the Gunai Kurnai.
+McMillan was the leader of the "Highland Brigade", a group of Gaelic-speaking men who undertook reprisal raids on the Gunaikurnai.